Jake Merrill Outdoor Leadership Scholarship

 The Jake Merrill Outdoor Leadership Scholarship was established to honor Jake Merrill’s commitment to education and to quality outdoor leadership.
 Each year an award will be made to a student(s) who demonstrates financial need, potential in the area of outdoor leadership, and a commitment to the development of community through outdoor engagement.

-The following scholarship application materials must be submitted to Katey Roemmele in the Recreation
+Application Process: The following scholarship application materials must be submitted to Sherena Geariety (CV 102) by Friday, April 10, 2015.

-2. A short essay addressing the first three criteria ( not to exceed 1,000 words)
+2. A short essay addressing the following criteria (not to exceed 1000 words):

-There are three scholarships available to Recreation students:
+There are also three other scholarships available to Recreation students:

 The Recreation Program Legacy Scholarship is available to Recreation majors only.
 (Please see below for the complete description and application process.)
 Recreation majors are also eligible for two PEHR departmental scholarships: Double-Eagle III (with preference to students whose emphasis is in Recreation) and Willis Ball Memorial.
 For additional information on how to apply to these two PEHR scholarships, click here.

 The Legacy Scholarship honors students in previous Recreation Program Phases who have made continuing contributions to the fund to help offset the costs associated with Recreation Majors’ internships.
-Over the past two years, Phase IV students have raised over $6,000 dollars for the current Legacy Scholarship fund though their fundraising efforts.
-The scholarship award for each year depends on available funds, but typically ranges from $250 to $500.
+Over the past several years, Phase IV students have raised over $10,000 dollars for the current Legacy Scholarship fund though their fundraising efforts.
+The scholarship award for each year depends on available funds, but typically ranges from $250 to $650.

 To qualify, students must: